 A 5-star reviewed book, this book is also one of the best product management books and essential addition to your product management toolkit.

 As the name suggests, this book will help even a novice become a pro in product management by improving your skill levels.

 From defining what product management is and is not to explore the rise of this domain in the corporate world, this book is an accessible tool and a friendly guide.

-It teaches you all core competencies from the product life cycle, market research and competitive analysis to create a winning strategy for your product and maximising revenue from the same.
+It teaches you all core competencies from the product life cycle, market research, and competitive analysis to create a winning strategy for your product and maximizing revenue from the same.